Grelot/blog/content/resume/index.md

     <h3>Bioinformatician</h3>
     <h6>CNRS Research Unit 5175, Center of Functional Ecology and Evolution, Montpellier</h6>
     <p>
-        I develop softwares for the analysis and visualization of data from high-throughput DNA sequencing (genomics, metagenomics, environmental DNA).
-I also ensure technology watch to implement new data processing methods and optimize scientific reproducibility.
+        Develop and optimise software, workflows and database to support marine biologist for the analysis and visualization of data from high-throughput DNA sequencing (genomics, metagenomics, environmental DNA).
     </p>
         <mark>python</mark>
         <mark>R</mark>